exasol/row-level-security/doc/user_guide/tutorial.md

 ### About the Dataset

 We are using a dataset provided to the public by the City of Chicago.
 This dataset contains a [collection of taxi trips](https://digital.cityofchicago.org/index.php/chicago-taxi-data-released/).
-The collection started 2013 and still keeps going.
+The collection started in 2013 and still keeps going.
 So the dataset grows all the time.

 ![Chicago Taxi dataset](../images/chicago_taxi_dataset.png)